Nursing Homes — How to Find the Right Facility

-After making your preliminary choices using A Place for Mom, you can narrow them down by using Medicare’s free reports.
+After making your preliminary choices, you can narrow them down by using Medicare’s free reports.
 Each year, the Centers for Medicare & Medicaid Services (CMS), the federal agency that administers both programs, inspects each nursing home that it certifies and includes the results in free reports available online.
 Reading the reports for the facilities on your list before you visit might alert you to possible problems or special areas of interest.
 To find the CMS’s latest reports, go to Medicare’s Nursing Home Compare.

 Another very useful comparison tool is ProPublica’s Nursing Home Inspect.
 Use this tool to compare nursing homes in a state you select based on the deficiencies cited by regulators and the penalties imposed on each home in the past three years.
 This tool also flags those nursing homes that have a history of repeated serious quality issues.
 (ProPublica is an independent, non-profit newsroom that produces investigative journalism in the public interest.)